 - image stabilized

 In every binocular, you will find numbers like this “7×50” in millimeters.
 This number indicates the magnification power of that pair of binoculars.
 The first number(7×) is called the magnification power also known as binocular power.
-A magnification power of 7 means that an object will appear 7 times closer than it would to your unassisted eye.
+Magnification power of 7 means that an object will appear 7 times closer than it would to your unassisted eye.
 Beware that high magnification above 10× amplifies your hand’s movements thereby producing unsteady images.

 The second number is the objective lens diameter size which is 50mm.
 The diameter of the objective lenses largely determines how much light your binoculars can gather from the object you are viewing and hence how further you can see. the higher the objective lens size, the heavier or bulkier your binoculars will be.
 As a high objective lens size means a bigger lens.